 What happens when you owe money to a hospital for lifesaving medical care that you or a loved one needed?
 Hospitals aren’t cheap, and medical bills may leave you with crushing debt.
 Unpaid medical bills may contribute to someone filing for bankruptcy protection, even for people who have health insurance.
 Today’s blog from Groce & DeArmon explains medical bankruptcy facts and figures.

-Related Post: Groce & DeArmon Explains Priority Debts in Bankruptcy
+Related Post: Groce & DeArmon Address Bankruptcy & Medical Debt

-Do you feel overwhelmed with your current debt load?
-Are creditors constantly contacting you at home and work?
-Chapter 7 or Chapter 13 bankruptcy may offer a solution for you.
+Worried about mounting medical bills?
+Are you continually being hounded by creditors?
+Chapter 7 bankruptcy protection may offer a solution.
 Contact Groce & DeArmon or call toll-free 1-800-640-3706 for more information or a free consultation about filing for bankruptcy.